MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 *  One of the four platform-specific `.sln` files in the [GettingStartedGuides directory](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides).

-*  The multi-platform, comprehensive-API `.sln` file in the [SampleApps directory](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps).
+*  The multi-platform `.sln` file in the [SampleApps directory](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps).
 Has a long [WebView2 API Sample README file](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WebView2APISample#readme).

-*  One of the five platform-specific, comprehensive-API `.sln` files in the [SampleApps directory](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps).
+*  One of the five platform-specific `.sln` files in the [SampleApps directory](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps).
+These demonstrate adding the WebView2 control to an app on various platforms.

 The `WebView2Samples` repo has two main parts:

 *  A set of Get Started solutions (`.sln` files and their various project files).
 There is a `README.md` file for each `.sln` file; most of them are very short.
 Most documentation is in the present set of articles.

-*  A set of comprehensive-API, platform-specific samples (each with its own directory and `.sln` file), including a multi-platform, comprehensive-API `.sln` file.
+*  A set of platform-specific samples (each with its own directory and `.sln` file), along with one multi-platform `.sln` file.

 To download or clone this repo, see [Set up your Dev environment for WebView2](how-to/machine-setup.md).